UFSCar-LaSID/weighted-sims-recommender/README.md

 `python src/scripts/generate_recommendations.py`

 When executed, it will prompt you to input the recommenders that will be trained in which datasets.
-It's possible to select more than one recommender and dataset per execution, just type the indexes of datasets and recommenders separated by space.
+Type the indexes of datasets or algorithms separated by space to select more than one dataset or algorithm.
 The selected recommenders will be trained in all selected datasets.

 Another way to supply the inputs is by command line.
 To do that, execute the command above: